rqelibari/pygonal/doc/source/index.rst

-..
-Planar documentation master file
+.. pygonal documentation master file

-Planar Documentation Contents
+Pygonal Documentation Contents
 =============================

-Planar is a 2D geometry library for Python designed for use by games and other interactive applications.
+Pygonal is a 2D geometry library for Python designed for use by games and other interactive applications.

-Planar was created for use by the `Grease game framework <http://www.pygamesf.org/~casey/grease/doc/>`_, but is distributed as a separate standalone library so that it can be more useful for everyone.
+Pygonal was created for use by the `Grease game framework <http://www.pygamesf.org/~casey/grease/doc/>`_, but is distributed as a separate standalone library so that it can be more useful for everyone.

 .. toctree::
    :maxdepth: 2